-Federal Work Study Program
+Federal Work Study Information for Students

 What Is Federal Work Study?

 There are two different types of student employment: Federal Work Study and Part-time Student Employment.

 Part-time (PT) student employees are hired by a department and paid out of the department's operating budget.